-The map to the left identifies the driver fatigue related crashes in the City of Ryde between 2005 and 2009.
+The map to the left identifies the driver fatigue related crashes in the City of Ryde between 2006 and 2010.
 Fatigue related crash locations in the City of Ryde are fairly evenly distributed throughout the City and therefore there is no particular pattern.
-However Ryde has more casualties then other suburbs.